RobertFischer/JQuery-PeriodicalUpdater/README.md

         type: 'text',           // response type - text, xml, json, etc.  See $.ajax config options
         maxCalls: 0,            // maximum number of calls.
 0 = no limit.
         autoStop: 0,            // automatically stop requests after this many returns of the same data.
 0 = disabled.
+				cookie: {},							// configuration for the cookie
         verbose: 0              // Sets the console logging verbosity: 0=none, 1=some, 2=all
     }, function(remoteData, success, xhr, handle) {
         // Process the new data (only called when there was a change) });
 ```

+### Data:

-The "data" value can be one of three things:
+The `data` value can be one of three things:

 * A scalar, in which case it will be used constantly.
-* A JSON map/object, in which case it will be turned into key/value pairs by jQuery
+* A JavaScript map/object, in which case it will be turned into key/value pairs by jQuery
 * An anonymous function, in which case it will be executed before each AJAX call.
 See
   [jQuery.ajax](http://api.jquery.com/jQuery.ajax/) for more information.

+### Cookie:

+The `cookie` value will store the timeout of the previous PeriodicalUpdater between page loads.
+It uses the [JQuery-Cookie](https://github.com/carhartl/jquery-cookie) plugin (imported automatically by the script) to store these values.
+The value for the `cookie` configuration value can be one of three things:

+* A scalar, in which case it is treated as the cookie name
+* A JavaScript map/object, in which case you can specify the cookie name as the `name` property,  and you can additionally specify any configuration value for the JQuery-Cookie plugin in order to configure the cookie.
+* A boolean, which signals to use a cookie if `true`, and not to use a cookie if `false`.

+If you don't specify a cookie name, the cookie name defaults to the PeriodicalUpdater's url. *WARNING:* If you use two PeriodicalUpdaters with the same cookie name, they will each overwrite the other's value, resulting in wonky timeout behavior.

+### Other Configuration Data:

 Any of the other standard [$.ajax configuration options](http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings)
 can be passed to the setting map.
 The only exception is the flag that treats modifications as errors.
 That is always
-going to be 'true'.
+going to be `true`.

+### Return Value:

 The function call returns a handle.
 You can call `.stop()` on this handle in order to stop
 the updating and ignore any subsequent responses.
 If the maximum number of calls, `.stop()`, or
 the autoStop has been triggered, you can restart the updater using `.restart()` on the handle.
 You can also call `.send()` on the handle to force a send of the AJAX request.
 This handle is also passed into the callback functions as the fourth argument.

+### More Information:

 For more info about the motivation for this plugin, including its advantages over the deprecated 360innovate version, see
 [the blog post on EnfranchisedMind](http://blog.enfranchisedmind.com/posts/jquery-periodicalupdater/).